konveyor/konveyor.github.io/content/Move2Kube/commands.md

 There are four phases of the Move2Kube processes that are created, configured, and run using four commands and their options:
 * Move2Kube collect - Collects and processes metadata from multiple sources.
 * Move2Kube plan - Plans the deployment of an application into Kubernetes.
-* Move2Kube transform - Transforms the application using the results of Move2Kube plan stage.
+* Move2Kube transform - Transforms the application using the results of the Move2Kube plan stage.
 * Move2Kube version - Assigns the application version information.

 ## Move2Kube collect command